USEPA/AMET/docs/AMET_Users_Guide_v15.md

 The analysis input files are found in
 $AMETBASE/scripts\_analysis/metExample_wrf.
 The following is a partial list of variables.
 Not all of these variables are available in every input file.
+And, the analysis scripts and configuration files have comments describing these variables and others that may be missed below.

 <a id="Table_B-2"></a>
 **Table B‑2.
 MET analysis input variables**